New gun laws to make New Zealand safer after mosque shootings, says PM Ardern

 The burial process, which usually involves washing with three kinds of water, salving wounds and scrubbing skin, would be complicated, volunteers in Christchurch said.

-Mo, a volunteer who had flown in from Brisbane to wash the bodies, said the people who died in the mosques were classified as martyrs.
-That meant there were different views as to whether they would be washed or not because he said Islamic jurisprudence said martyrs are not to be washed as their blood was witness to their martyrdom.

-“But some people have said because it was not a battlefield it is okay to wash the body.
-But it is at the discretion of the family,” said Mo.
-He asked to be identified by just one name.

-Rehanna Ali, from the Federation of Islamic Associations of New Zealand, said: “These people died in prayer, on their way to prayer, on our holy day, a Friday, in the precincts of our holy places.
+“These people died in prayer, on their way to prayer, on our holy day, a Friday, in the precincts of our holy places,” said Rehanna Ali, from the Federation of Islamic Associations of New Zealand.
 And faith was what they died for.
 And so faith is now part of the healing process for their loved ones.”

-The two mosques involved in the shootings have been closed since the massacre, but are expected to reopen by Friday prayers after cleansing blessings were carried out, said Haumaha.
+The two mosques involved in the shootings have been closed since the massacre, but are expected to reopen by Friday prayers after cleansing blessings were carried out.

-Muslim leaders conveyed messages of love, compassion and appreciation for the community support they had received.
+Muslim leaders conveyed messages of love, compassion and appreciation for the community support they had received as hundreds of people visited the scenes to pray, sing and offer condolences.

-Over the weekend and into Monday, tens of thousands of people flocked to memorial vigils around New Zealand and a victim support website raised more than NZ$5.5 million ($3.8 million).
+Over the weekend, tens of thousands flocked to memorial vigils around New Zealand and a victim support website raised more than NZ$5.5 million ($3.8 million).

-Writing by John Mair and Praveen Menon; Editing by Lincoln Feast and Michael Perry
+Additional reporting by John Mair and Praveen Menon in WELLINGTON; Editing by Lincoln Feast and Michael Perry